 In between these two degrees, he worked as a Parliamentary Researcher for Sir Michael Fallon MP.
 He thinks he once wrote a speech on shipping policy with some really good puns.
 Unfortunately, the speech – and all the jokes within it – have since sunk without trace.

 During the the first two years of the D. Phil.
 Michael tried to start a start-up to develop Hippo, happiness tracker/trainer app, which he grandly described as “the FitBit for the mind.”
-No one thought the app was any good and Michael eventually abandoned his dreams of becoming a tech billionaire to seek his fame and fortune in academic philosophy instead.
+No one thought the app was any good and Michael eventually abandoned his dreams of becoming a tech billionaire to seek his fame and fortune in academic philosophy and philanthropy instead.

 During the last two years of the D. Phil, Michael worked Peter Singer’s Research Assistant, helping with a book proposal and on Peter’s Project Syndicate columns, two of which – on mental health and on Notre-Dame – they co-wrote.